kalari499/kalari499.github.io/_posts/2019-11-02-Local-port-forwarding-through-SSH.md

 Also lhost can be localhost - 127.0.0.1, and lport can be anything (here I choose 7000).

 The syntax for the command is pretty simple, add a flag `-L 7000:<Webserver IP>:80` because the lhost can be omitted.

+### The End

+That's it for this post.
+Hope you've learnt something new.

+See you next post.